MAE776569/xprevalent/examples/controllers/list/README.md

 }
 ```

-To control the filter that is used to count documents and to fetch data from database; you can override `getQueryFilter()`.
+To control the filter that is used to count documents and to fetch data from database, you can override `getQueryFilter()`.

 ```javascript
 class UsersListController extends ApiListController {